alexp03674/alexp03674.github.io/docs/index.md

 The Build Buy Menu is the large panel at the bottom left of your screen with three categories.
 You can switch between categories by clicking on their respective icons flush to the left side of the menu.
->* [Build Catalog](https://www.google.com/url?q=https://sims.fandom.com/wiki/Build_mode_(The_Sims_4)%23Build&sa=D&source=docs&ust=1762210371031774&usg=AOvVaw2rNeFlzT3p8qsdfuc88mOS) (house icon): It’s the first tab opened when you enter BM, with a large interactive house image, and is the primary directory for items relevant to exterior decor and foundational building.
+>* [Build Catalog](https://www.google.com/url?q=https://sims.fandom.com/wiki/Build_mode_(The_Sims_4)%23Build&sa=D&source=docs&ust=1762210371031774&usg=AOvVaw2rNeFlzT3p8qsdfuc88mOS) (house icon): opens when you enter Build Mode, with a large interactive house image, and is the primary directory for items relevant to exterior decor and foundational building.
->* Objects-by-Room (chair-in-a-box icon): It brings up a large interactive image of a kitchen setting.
+>* Objects-by-Room (chair-in-a-box icon): brings up a large interactive image of a kitchen setting.
 To move between rooms, click the related icons located above the interactive image.
->* Objects-by-Function (single chair icon): It contains a drop down menu to select specific functions, like surface or plumbing.
+>* Objects-by-Function (single chair icon): contains a drop down menu to select specific functions, like surface or plumbing.
 >
 💡**TIP**:  You can resell any purchased item with the sledgehammer.
 ### Common Questions
-There are many aspects to BM, so here are a few questions you might ask yourself as you’re exploring BM.
+As you explore Build Mode, below are a few questions you might ask yourself.

 >*“I want to push this object against the wall, but the game won’t let me.
 Why?”*